mayurGritbyte/retell-frontend-reactjs/README.md

 ## Setup Tutorial

-Clone into your own Vercel project, configure environmental variable REACT_APP_RETELL_AGENTID, customize agent name and portrait, and deploy.
+1. Clone into your own Vercel project
+2. Configure environmental variables: RETELL_API (your Retell API Key), RETELL_SAMPLE_RATE (default 48000), and REACT_APP_RETELL_AGENTID (Agent ID for your Retell Agent)
+3. Customize agent portrait image in code
+4. Tweak the CSS to your liking
+5. Deploy

 ## Example iFrame embedded in our homepage